 While both social media managers and community managers track metrics, they look for different data points.
 CMs track insights like mentions, number of comments, DMs, burning questions, and hot topics, while SMs track CTR, reach, engagement rate, likes, and shares.
 They both track “engagement”, but in different ways.

-Tip: Learn how to sense of social media data and show ROI with different metrics available on native and 3rd-party platforms.
+Tip: Learn how to make sense of social media data and show ROI with different metrics available on native and 3rd-party platforms.

 Coming up with ideas for online events that promote the client's message and will reach the target audience is the new "must-have" tactic.